farrelputras/demo-pso-25/README.md

 - Update: Edit the information of any product in the dataset effortlessly.
 - Delete: Remove product from the dataset with a confirmation prompt

-## Demo

-A live demo of the application is available at https://shakir-nextj13-crud.netlify.app/.

 ## Installation

 - Clone the repository to your local machine.